0xmic/algorithms-and-data-structures/src/algorithms/dynamic-programming/max-subset-sum-no-adjacent/README.md

 maxSums = [7, 10, 19, 19, 28, 33] // test data

 maxSums[i] = max { 1) maxSums[i-1]
                  { 2) maxSums[i-2] + array[i]
 ```

-Time Complexity: Since we iterate through the array and run a constant time operation, time complexity is O(N), where N equals the input length.
+Time Complexity - Since we iterate through the array and run a constant time operation, time complexity is O(N), where N equals the input length.
 Space complexity is O(N) since we build an array of N size.

 How can this be improved?
 Since we only need to reference maxSums[i-1] and maxSums[i-2], we can continually update these references and reduce our space complexity to O(1).
 __Complexity__:
 Solution 1: O(N) Time | O(N) Space
 Solution 2: O(N) Time | O(1) Space